-If I can save any money on vacation food, I am guaranteed to blow it on a snack, like a chocolate covered caramel apple.
-By splitting it in fourths, you save even more money!
+If I can save any money on vacation food, I am guaranteed to blow it on a snack, like a chocolate covered caramel apple or a cupcake.
+By splitting snacks in fourths, you save even more money!

 Thanks for stopping by, and we’ll see you looking over the kid’s menu…

 To see more of our Cheapskating Guides, use this link.

 Now let our vacation planners help you plan your trip, totally for FREE!

 Amanda Major is the creator of cheapskateprincess.com.
 She remembers her first visit to Magic Kingdom like it was yesterday, because she had a ham sandwich tucked in her shorts pocket.
 The whole family snuck in their lunch; you can’t make that kinda stuff up.
 40 years worth of trips to Orlando later, she is still trying to save money on vacations.